 Agencies should be fully involved and co-operate with any enquiries from the LADO, police and/or children's social care.
 The School will usually take the lead because agencies do not have direct access to children or other School staff, so they will not be able to collect the facts when an allegation is made, nor do they have all the relevant information required by the LADO as part of the referral process.
-Supply teachers from agencies, whilst not employed by the School, are under the supervision, direction and control of the Governing Body when working in the School..
+Supply teachers from agencies, whilst not employed by the School, are under the supervision, direction and control of the Senior Leadership Team, with oversight from the Governing Body, when they are working in the School.
 They should be advised to contact their trade union representative if they have one, or a colleague for support.
 The allegations management meeting which is often arranged by the LADO should address issues such as information sharing, to ensure that any previous concerns or allegations known to the agency or agencies are taken into account by the School during the investigation.